Peter Hoffmann

 $$;

-The pandas user defined function then can be used as usual within sql statements
+The pandas user-defined function can then be used as usual within SQL statements

 with features as (